How to Propagate Areca Palm (Dypsis lutescens) by 3 Easy Methods)

 Seed germination is difficult and may take up to 4-6 months.
 It also requires that the soil be kept moist through out the period.
 The seedlings may take 2-4 months to reach the height of 3-4 ft.

-1. Fill the rooting container with loose, free-draining potting mix and slightly moisten the soil.
+1. Fill the rooting container with free-draining potting mix and slightly moisten the soil.

-2. Sow the seeds in the moist soil and cover the seeds slightly with soil.
+2. Spread the seeds on the moist soil and cover them lightly with some soil.
 Do not bury them too deep to hasten germination.

-3. Cover the set up with polythene cover to create a greenhouse effect and place in a shaded, warm place at about 21-270C.
-Warmth and humidity are important for germination.
+3. Cover the set up with polythene cover to create a greenhouse effect; warmth and humidity are important for germination.

 2. How to propagate Areca Palm from offshoots